open/close all folders

 - In the Marvel Transformers series, Blaster and Bumblebee, along with baddies Blitzwing, Astrotrain, and Octane, are infected with robo-parasites known as Scraplets.
 They're downright adorable and can transform into life-size screws, nuts, and bolts.
 But they'll eat you alive from the inside out and it ain't pretty.
 The only cure: an extremely rare chemical compound.
 If they can't find it, goodies and baddies alike will have to be dissolved to stop the potential epidemic from spreading.
 Good thing that rare compound isn't nearly as rare on Earth.
 It's called water.

 - In the movie Almost Heroes, Chris Farley must find the Egg of an Eagle to save Matt Perry.
-Hilarity ensues after his repeated assault by the eagles and falling out of a tree keep breaking the eagle's eggs.
+Hilarity ensues after his repeated assault by the eagles and eating the eagle's eggs for being hungry.
 Finally, he brings the last egg, intact, back to the camp, only to find out that the antidote is the egg shells.

-- In the Steven Seagal movie The Patriot, the cure for the bioweapon the villains released turned out to be the herbal tea that the hero and his daughter had with breakfast the morning before they were exposed to the virus.
+- In the Steven Seagal movie The Patriot (Not the Mel Gibson film of the same name), the cure for the bioweapon the villains released turned out to be the herbal tea that the hero and his daughter had with breakfast the morning before they were exposed to the virus.

 - In Left Behind: World At War, communion wine becomes an antidote for anthrax poisoning.

 - A Series of Unfortunate Events, where the antidote to the deadly mushroom, the Meducoid Myceclium, turns out to be horseradish (can be substituted with wasabi).